 [Section 95 amended by No. 30 of 1995 s.
 72; No. 68 of 2004 s.
 30.]

-96. Proceedings to be taken by inspector or authorised officer
+96. Prosecutions, who may commence etc.

 (1) Every proceeding for an offence under this Act may be instituted and conducted by an inspector or by some member of the Public Service authorised in writing for the purpose by the Minister.

 (2) An inspector or officer is not to be personally responsible for any costs incurred by or awarded against the inspector or officer in connection with any proceeding for an offence under this Act.

 96A.
-Proceedings to be determined by safety and health magistrate
+Prosecutions to be determined by safety and health magistrate

 (1) Every proceeding for an offence under this Act is to be heard and determined by a safety and health magistrate.